Kenny Yun is Christopher Bayes trained clown teacher and apprentice.

 Clown to the depths.
 Devise your way up.
 Make your show!

-Kenny Yun is an award winning Bay Area solo theater maker and director.
-He was one of the three long term instructors at The Marsh theater, and the first Asian American to teach solo theater in San Francisco.
+Kenny Yun is an award winning solo theater maker and director.
+He was one of the three long term instructors at The Marsh, a nationally recognized solo performance theater and school.
+He is also the first Asian American to teach solo theater in San Francisco, and one of the longest serving solo performance teachers and directors in the Bay Area.

 After physical theater training on the East Coast with Pig Iron theater and maestro teachers such as Chris Bayes and Budi Miller, he is also a devisor for Lecoq based clown, performance art, and solo / ensemble theater in New York and San Francisco.